 letters, by the way, are a real drudgery: they start piling up in the garret where he works, and he can’t keep up.
 Most go unanswered but, thinks Srinivas, most are parasitic by-products of the

 new interest created by his journalistic effort: people write to him about everything, inform him about everything, hoping to use his paper as an information medium.
-One day, Sampth announces the
+One day, Sampath announces

 getting more complicated, because he has to include his wife’s social standards into the complexities of his work schedule!